Want to be one of the lucky employees working at Virginia Tech? Keep reading as we cover everything you need to know about Virginia Tech Employment!

 Administrative And Professional Faculty (A/P) Positions

 Professional and managerial positions include jobs in information technology, public relations, human resources, and finance.
-Other positions include counselors, librarians, extension agents, professionals in outreach and continuing education, academic, and student affairs professionals, coaches, physicians, development officers, and more.
+Other positions include counselors, librarians, extension agents, outreach and continuing education professionals, academic and student affairs professionals, coaches, physicians, development officers, and more.

 Teaching and Research Faculty (T&R) Positions

-Teaching and research faculty members are part and parcel of the whole institution and are responsible for instructing graduate and undergraduate students.
+Teaching and research faculty members are part of the institution and are responsible for instructing graduate and undergraduate students.
 While research and extension specialist positions have a small instructional role, they’re still T&R faculty.

 Research Faculty Positions